websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/updating-page-permissions.md

 # Updating Page Permissions

-When a user joins a site, he is able to see all of the site's Public and Private pages.
-You can update each page's permissions to allow (or deny) access to that page based on the site user's assigned DXP [Role](../../../users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md).
+When Users join a Site, by default they can see all of the Site's Public and Private pages.
+You can update each page's permissions to allow (or deny) access to that page based on the User's assigned [Role](../../../users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md).

-Modifying each Page's permission overrides the site level's [Page Set's](./configuring-page-sets.md) settings.
+Modifying each Page's permission overrides the Site level's [Page Sets](./configuring-page-sets.md) settings.

-Lastly, only administrators can update a Page's permission.
+Only administrators can update a Page's permission.

-To update a site page's permissions:

-1. Navigate to your site where the pages are published (for example, _Site 1_).
+1. Navigate to your Site where the pages are published (for example, _Site 1_).
 1. Click the _Product Menu_ (![Product menu](../../../images/icon-product-menu.png)) icon.
 1. Click _Site Builder_ &rarr; _Pages_.
 1. Select the Page Set (_Public Pages_ or _Private Pages_) that contains the page whose permissions you are updating.